 An optional AWD Sport package (not available on SE) includes a gloss-black grille, unique 19-inch wheels with gloss-black accents and a rear spoiler.
 Inside the package adds steering wheel-mounted paddle shifters, sport seats and a Beat Audio sound system.

 On V6-equipped models, the Sport package includes the same cold-air induction kit and sport exhaust system as the RWD-only Rallye Appearance Group and Blacktop Package, which boosts output to 300 horsepower.

 Available as an option on the SXT and SXT Plus, the Rallye Appearance Group adds the aforementioned engine upgrades as well as 20-inch chrome-clad aluminum wheels, a performance suspension, steering wheel-mounted paddle shifters and sports seats.
 Audiophiles will appreciate the Beats by Dr. Dre sound system, which includes 10 speakers and has a 556-watt capacity.

-Another new addition to the options list is the Blacktop package, which can be had on any Charger save for the entry-level SE model.
+The Charger continues to be available Blacktop package, which can be had on trim save for the entry-level SE.
 It adds 20-inch gloss black wheels, gloss black front grille, and a body-color rear spoiler to the Charger's standard features list.
 Inside the Charger Blacktop comes equipped with steering wheel-mounted paddle shifters, a Sport Mode and a Beats Audio system that boasts 10 speakers with subwoofer and 552-Watt amplifier.

 Limited-Edition Daytona Package